 Eating healthy on a budget doesn’t have to be difficult.
 Last night, while helping one of my kids rehearse lines for an upcoming theater production, I kept my hands busy preparing a number of 100 calorie snack packs out of various fresh healthy ingredients . . .

 In our household at least, I’ve noticed that if I purchase something that needs any preparation at all, it has a tendency to sit in the fridge untouched.
-So, If I get a great deal on an item, yogurt for example, I portion it into single serving sizes and put them in the fridge.
-Fair game for whomever gets to them first.
+So, If I get a great deal on an item, yogurt, for example, I portion it into single serving sizes and put them in the fridge.
+Fair game for whoever gets to them first.

 In the time I’ve been doing this, I’ve noticed several things.

 Food that normally has a tendency to go to waste, doesn’t.
 (For example, the last 1/4 of a cup of yogurt in the bottom of the container.).
 It no longer goes to waste because it portioned evenly.